 We thought this romantic tableau was familiar when we found it in Cozzens, but we could have been recalling Bartlett, where we found the same horseman reaching for his quiver and other similar figures positioned differently.
 Who borrowed it from whom, or are they both derived from a common source?

-The graphic lines of this sketch suggest the use of a camera lucida.
+The distinct lines of this sketch display the use of a camera lucida.
 In recounting his search for the site of the Seth Eastman watercolor ‘Great Canyon Rio Gila’, cartographer Tom Jonas describes the technology surveyors used to produce precise field drawings, from which lithographs like ‘Great Canyon’ were later rendered: https://truewestmagazine.com/article/finding-the-great-canyon-on-the-gila-river/.

 In transforming cartoons into watercolors, artists applied rich tones like these: